SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

 - The **Recent Activities** web part is replaced with a new **Newsfeed** web part that supports multithreaded conversations and dynamic feed retrieval.

     > [!NOTE]
-    > We don't support customizations of the Newsfeed web part or other feed Web Parts (such as the Site Feed web part on team sites).
-If you do customize these Web Parts, for example by using JavaScript overrides, be aware that your customizations may break in updates to SharePoint.
+    > We don't support customizations of the Newsfeed web part or other feed web parts (such as the Site Feed web part on team sites).
+If you do customize these web parts, for example by using JavaScript overrides, be aware that your customizations may break in updates to SharePoint.

 - The **Social Comments** web part is deprecated.